FLAK-ZOSO/Sista/docs/intro.rst

 This line of code will hide the cursor [#]_ to reduce that noisy flickering.

-ℹ️ - You don't need to do this since the ``sista::Field`` class includes a private ``sista::Cursor`` object that will hide the cursor when the constructor is called.
+ℹ️ - You don't need to do this explicitly since the ``sista::Field`` class includes a private ``sista::Cursor`` object that will hide the cursor when the constructor is called.

 .. code-block:: cpp